dereuromark/cakephp-shim/docs/SETUP.md

 Details @ https://packagist.org/packages/dereuromark/cakephp-shim

-This will load the plugin (within your boostrap file):
+This will load the plugin (within your bootstrap file):
 ```php
 Plugin::load('Shim');
 ```